grum-tez/archetype-docs/docs/reference/declarations/function.md

 Entrypoints' effect may call functions.
 A function returns a value, may fail, but cannot change the contract storage.

-A function is declared with the `function` keyword followed by a unique [identifier](/docs/reference/declarations/identifier), the returned [type](/docs/reference/types) and the function body.
-The function body cannot include assignment [instructions](/docs/reference#instructions) on storage elements, nor it can invoke the [`transfer`](/docs/reference/instructions/operation#transfer) instruction; it uses the `return` keyword to return a value.
+A function is declared with the `function` keyword followed by a unique [identifier](/docs/reference/declarations/identifier).
+## `return`

+A function may return a value; it then uses the `return` keyword.
+The return type is specified after the function arguments declaration, followed by `:`.

 For example, the following function implements the Horner's formula of the exponential function:
 ```archetype